cdio/caio/README.md

 The emulation of the
 [Sinclair ZX-Spectrum 48K](https://en.wikipedia.org/wiki/ZX_Spectrum)
 reached beta status.
 Only the 48K version of this machine is emulated.<br>
-It supports the integrated 1 bit audio, the Kempston joystick interface, the cassette TAP file format (read and write) and snapshot files Z80 and SNA.
+caio supports the integrated 1 bit audio, the Kempston joystick interface, the cassette TAP file format (read and write) and snapshot files Z80 and SNA.

 ![zxspectrum-48K-extreme](images/zxspectrum-48k-extreme.gif "ZX-Spectrum 48K - Extreme")